merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 Do you have any hidden files in your folder?

-You can combine different options to obtain the information desired by using the options `-la` together the output will show you longer details of items, including hidden files
+You can combine different options to obtain the information desired by using the options `-la` together the output will show you Longer details of items, including hidden files

 ```
 ls -la